AmerMathSoc/mathjax-dbnsymb/README.md

 MathJax TeX extension to re-implement `dbnsymb`.

+We thank Prof. Bar-Natan for the kind permission to adapt [the symbol font dbnsymb](https://www.math.toronto.edu/~drorbn/projects/dbnsymb/dbnsymbman.html).

 ## MathJax Extension: `dbnsymb.js`

 This extension implements a TeX macro `\dbnsymb` as well as the following macros: